-The Company had no loans past due over 30 days and no nonaccrual loans as of December 31, 2022 and 2021.
+The Company had no loans past due over 30 days and no nonaccrual loans as of December 31, 2023 and 2022.
+There were no nonaccrual loans for which there was no ACL as of December 31, 2023 and there was no interest income recognized on nonaccrual loans during the year then ended.